Edinburgh Gardens: Description

-The Edinburgh Gardens precinct is defined by the escargot shaped reserve originally set aside for Public Gardens, the Fitzroy and the North Fitzroy Cricket Grounds and a [former] railway station and line.
-The unique shape of the gardens stems from the resolution between different street grids and the desire to create a circus along Georgian lines.
-The scheme for a grand crescent with central gardens, playing grounds and rail facilities was developed as the most logical answer to this dilemma.

 The park is unique due not only to the size, but also the strange features, and unusual history of the reserve.

-For example, the centrepiece of the park is a pedestal designed to hold a large statue of Queen Victoria.
-However, this statue only stood watch over the gardens for three years before mysteriously going missing more than a century ago.
-It was never replaced, and the bare plinth remains as a strange reminder.
+A centrepiece of the park is a pedestal plinth designed to hold a large wooden statue of Queen Victoria, that was erected in 1901.
+However, the statue disappeared from the gardens after just three years and was never replaced.
+Since 2016, the plinth has been used to display temporary installations of public art, that change every eighteen months.

-Former railway in Edinburgh Gardens
+Remnant railway infrastructure

-A spur of the former Inner Circle railway line once bisected the gardens.
+A spur of the former Inner Circle railway line bisected the gardens between 1888 and 1981.
 The Fitzroy spur diverged from the line along Park Street, followed Mark Street across Alfred Crescent and finished at the former Fitzroy station, located behind Brunswick Street Oval.
 This passenger service was never viable, and was closed only a few years after being built.
 The area was then used as a freight yard until the 1980s.

 Some sections of the old track are still visible through the park.
 Level crossings were retained when the tracks were removed.
 The old line has been replaced with a shared path that joins the Linear Park Reserve and leads to the nearby Capital City Trail.

-Factories associated with the line have been demolished and the land either returned to the Edinburgh Gardens or sold.

-A timber pedestrian bridge remained in the south-west of the gardens until about 2003. it was sold and removed to make way for a low-rise development for the Office of housing.
+Former factories associated with the line were demolished and the land either returned to the Edinburgh Gardens or sold.
+A timber pedestrian bridge remained in the south-west of the Gardens until c.
+2003, when it was sold and removed to make way for a low-rise public housing development for the Office of Housing.